 - you’ve not sold the goods after finding them to be defective, damaged or not compliant with the contract

 - the goods will be re-exported or destroyed

 You can’t make a claim if you already knew the goods were damaged or defective when the contract for sale was made.

-You must submit your C&E1179 claim form at least 48 hours before the goods are packed for re-export or destruction.
+You must submit your repayment or remission of charges on rejected imports claim form at least 48 hours before the goods are packed for re-export or destruction.

 Claims for defective parts